looterz/SteamGuardDog/README.md

 ## Usage

-1. Configure the `config.json` file with the correct path to `steamcmd.exe` on your machine.
+1. Optionally create and update a `config.json` file with the correct path to `steamcmd.exe` on your machine.
+This is automatically generated if not already present with the default path below.
 Example:
     ```json
     {
         "steamcmd_path": "./steamcmd/steamcmd.exe"